jhdeov/armenian-intonation/README.md

 # Recommendations

 The recordings can be used for different purposes.
-We plan on using them for work on intonation phonetics and ASR.
+We plan on using them for work on intonation phonetics and forced alignment.
 For phonetic studies, recordings with no or moderate issues can be suitable.
 But recordings with severe issues are not ideal or recommended.
-But for ASR studies, the recordings with severe issues might still be useful as a way to prevent overfitting or accommodating noisy data.
+But for forced alignment, the recordings with severe issues might still be useful as a way to prevent overfitting or accommodating noisy data.

-The transcript files `.txt` are to make ASR tasks easier.
-The pronunciation dictionaries for [Western Armenian](word-pronunciations-WA.tsv) and [Eastern Armenian](word-pronunciations-EA.tsv) are for ASR purposes.
+The transcript files `.txt` are to make forced alignment tasks easier.
+The pronunciation dictionaries for [Western Armenian](word-pronunciations-WA.tsv) and [Eastern Armenian](word-pronunciations-EA.tsv) are for forced alignment purposes.

 # License